Sudeshna0102/Health_Insurance_Expansion_Analysis/README.md

 1. Identify the potential for expansion in the Indian health insurance market.
 2. Identify the segments that marketing and financial teams should focus on.

+## Executive Summary
+The survey analysis identifies the **East and North** regions, the age group of **18-40**, the **urban areas** and most of the** middle class** as potential segments that can be targeted for a successful business expansion.
+Moreover, the potential for expansion is high in India as there is a substantial gap in insurance demand and number of insured reflected by a high **OOPE of 19,000 INR** per hospital visits.
+The sustainable loss ratio of 69% and 4.5 utilization rate indicates the further potential.
+The country has **52% uninsured** and only 1.88% privately insured despite having a substantial number of middle classes with purchasing power.
+The recommendations include targeted awareness campaigns and interactive PR efforts, adoptions of AI for customized policies and better communication as well as merging for being able to avail a better range of products with competitive price catering to the middle class.

 ## Key Metrics

 The study uses four key metrics to assess the initial potential of the Indian market.